Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 In a multithreaded environment, the driver may only call these two functions from the thread that is executing the entry point.

 ## How to use drivers from an application

-### Declaring which cryptographic mechanism an application needs

-TODO: an application requirements description, broadly similar to driver capabilities.

 ### Using transparent drivers